Mars in Aries: Plot summary

 As Wallmoden's regiment approaches Hrubieszów by way of Tarnów on September 16, the invaders face the first serious Polish resistance.
 A fellow officer who had supposedly visited Baroness Pistohlkors in Vienna admits that he had deceived Wallmoden when he had conveyed her greetings to him earlier; actually his beloved died resisting apprehension by the Gestapo.
 On a country road he meets his regimental commander who—in keeping with his promise—had stated on all earlier occasions that he was "still in the flesh" but now almost proudly announces that "his status has changed."
 When the junior officer remarks that such a joke is in bad taste given the considerable number of recent casualties, the colonel angrily orders Wallmoden to stand aside near a group of trees.
 As Wallmoden complies he sees the corpse of his regimental commander being carried away.

 Before he can come to terms with the fact that he has talked to a ghost a minute ago, Polish aircraft appear and drop bombs on the grove Wallmoden had been ordered to by his dead commander.
 As he is hurled through the air by one of the explosions he briefly enters a dreamlike state from which he (apparently at least) awakes to find himself being transported in an ambulance car, although he does not seem to have suffered injuries.

 In Janówka their car breaks down and Wallmoden strays into a villa where he meets a woman whom he recognizes as his beloved although there is no outward resemblance.
-After they have made love she identifies herself as the true baroness Pistohlkors who had become a victim of identity theft after her passport had been stolen.
+After they have had sex she identifies herself as the true baroness Pistohlkors who had become a victim of identity theft after her passport had been stolen.
 As the two make their way back towards Germany the story terminates, without explicit ending, as they pass Niwiska.
 It is not clear whether the two continue on the factual plane of the story as living beings, or rather have rejoined in the Otherworld.